EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 2. Churn rate
 3. Average session duration

 If more users keep using the function, less users turning away from it, and the average search session is getting shorter, then I know the search function is making progress over the old search function.

-# Reflection (what should I do better)
+# Reflection (what I can do better next time)
 1. Really understand what each column and each value mean.
 I misunderstood what `search_autocomplete` mean in the first place.
-When I realized my mistake, I need to redo everything for the very beginning, which was frustrating and time-consuming.
-DO UNDERSTAND THE CONTEXT BEFORE DIVING INTO THE QUESTION.
+When I realized my mistake, I had to redo everything from the very beginning, which was frustrating and time-consuming. **DO UNDERSTAND THE CONTEXT BEFORE DIVING INTO THE QUESTION.**
 2. Redefine the success metric. `retention_rate` and `churn_rate` are good metrics, but is not the best in the context of the search function.
 I should find some better metrics to gauge how is the search function per se.
 3. Understand more about A/B testing.
 I know all along that A/B testing is often used in business analysis.
 Really should check that out.